-The Council's Charging Schedule came into force on 1st February 2013 (as amended April 2018).
+The Council's Charging Schedule came into force on 1st February 2013 (updated April 2019).

 The CIL charging rates are set out in the table below.
 The rates will be levied in £ per m² of net additional floor space and then an indexation rate applied.